Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 US$ 150 per person discount on September, December, January, February, May and June departures

-All airport transfers; One full day sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments; 3 nights twin sharing hotel accommodation at Hotel Tibet (3 star) in Kathmandu; 2 nights twin sharing hotel accommodation at Shivapuri Heights Cottage in Kathmandu; 1 night twin sharing hotel accommodation at Temple Tree Resort (4 star) in Pokhara; 1 night twin sharing hotel accommodation at Sampada Inn (2 star) in Pokhara; Airfare: Kathmandu to Pokhara to Jomsom; Meals as indicated in the itinerary; 1 certified biking guide for every 4 participants; Jeep transfers as indicated in the itinerary; Lodge trekking as indicated in the itinerary – Three meals a day, Boiled water for your bottles three times a day, Guide and staff wages, equipment and meals, Guide and staff insurance; Annapurna Conservation Area Fee; Trekkers Information Management Card.
+All airport transfers; One full day sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments; 5 nights twin sharing hotel accommodation at Hotel Tibet (3 star) in Kathmandu; 12 nights twin sharing hotel accommodation at Temple Tree Resort (4 star) in Pokhara; Airfare: Kathmandu to Pokhara to Jomsom; Meals as indicated in the itinerary; 1 certified biking guide for every 4 participants; Jeep transfers as indicated in the itinerary; Lodge trekking as indicated in the itinerary – Three meals a day, Boiled water for your bottles three times a day, Guide and staff wages, equipment and meals, Guide and staff insurance; Annapurna Conservation Area Fee; Trekkers Information Management Card.

 Your international airfare, Nepal Visa, Meals not indicated in the itinerary, Tips and gratuities, Personal equipment (a suggested list will be mailed to you), Travel insurance (Required), Other expenses of a personal nature